Aafnai-com/Ad_account_rental/Rent Policy.md

 ---

 ## **6. Termination & Refunds**
-No refunds shall be granted for **voluntary early termination** by the tenant.
-In cases of **unavoidable or unforeseen circumstances**, AAPL may **consider partial refunds**, subject to administrative deductions.
+Refunds shall be granted for **voluntary early termination** by the tenant with minimal administrative charges.
+In cases of **unavoidable or unforeseen circumstances**, AAPL may **consider refunds**, subject to administrative deductions.
+The refunds may take upto 2 days if the funds are already allocated depending on circumstances.

 ---